Unique Student Experience, Highly-Ranked University

 The SPSE welcomes about 800 new students each year in April into the Japanese-based Degree Program (JDP), while approximately 100 new students enter each year in September into the English-based Degree Program (EDP).

-While our students can obtain all credits for completion by taking courses entirely in English, we offer most courses at all levels (introductory, intermediate, and advanced) in both English and Japanese.
+While our students can obtain all credits for completion by taking courses entirely in English, we offer most courses at three levels (introductory, intermediate, and advanced) in both English and Japanese.
 Taking courses in Japanese may well be particularly beneficial for students who are proficient in both languages and seek careers in or related to Japanese companies or organizations.

 Waseda has student exchange agreements with universities around the world.
 Recent SPSE students’ destinations include: Yale University, UC Berkeley, UC San Diego, University of Pennsylvania, University of Chicago, New York University, McGill University, Université Paris 1 Panthéon-Sorbonne, VU Amsterdam, University of Sydney, National University of Singapore, City University of Hong Kong, National Taiwan University, Fudan University, and Peking University.